yumengch/pyPDAF/docs/source/naming_convention.md

 # Variable naming conventions

 The suffix of variables in (py)PDAF follows a few naming conventions.
+Understanding these suffixes can help us understand the meaning of variables in user-supplied functions.
+In this way, one can implement the user-supplied functions more efficiently.

 `_p` typically means process-local variables.
 In weather and climate models, to use multiple CPUs, the computational domain is decomposed into many sub-domains.